-Join Angie Taylor for an in-depth discussion in this video Creating proxies, part of Kinetic Typography Techniques with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Creating proxies, part of After Effects: Kinetic Typography Techniques (2011).

 In this movie, we're going to have a look at, what I consider to be quite an …underused feature of After Effects that I use quite a lot to speed up my workflow. …And it's called Proxies, so working with Proxies. …And we're going to start by opening performance AEP, which you can find in O6 …performance folder.
 Which is in the project files folder. …And we're on zero, zero main setups start. …Now, in here this is my main composition which consists of all the layers that I'm …animating on, divided into these little nested compositions here.…

 And there are lots of reasons that I use nested compositions a lot, but one of …them is that I like to as I'm moving through my project, once I finish working …on a specific piece, I convert it to proxy to speed up rendering. …I'm going to show you how I do that.
 Now, if you have a look down this …composition, you'll see that most of the areas have been made into nested …compositions, but I've been working on some other additional background layers here. …

 - Creating 3D animation

 - Rendering your final movie